Skip to main content

 Here’s the big one for businesses.
 The biggest differentiator between the Toronto-Waterloo Corridor and similar ecosystems across North America is our business diversity.

-Toronto is a global-scale finance and business hub, ranked 7th in the world.
+Toronto is a global-scale finance and business hub, with access to capital, global markets and major corporate headquarters.
 In Waterloo, you’ll find a world-class tech hub, Canada’s largest robotics and automation cluster and a substantial manufacturing community that includes Toyota’s largest Canadian plant.
+With our deep pool of tech and engineering talent, applied research capabilities and lower operating costs, Waterloo complements Toronto.

-The diversity of the Toronto-Waterloo Corridor’s ecosystem is truly unrivaled in North America.
+The diversity of the Toronto-Waterloo Corridor’s ecosystem is truly unrivalled in North America.
 With a mix of industries, businesses and cost options, it’s the ideal place for companies looking to land and grow.

 Get in touch with our team today.